 Gabriele Messori, Rodrigo Caballero, Freddy Bouchet, Davide Faranda, Richard Grotjahn, Nili Harnik, Steve Jewson, Joaquim G. Pinto, Gwendal Rivière, Tim Woollings, Pascal Yiou.
 An interdisciplinary approach to the study of extreme weather events: large-scale atmospheric controls and insights from dynamical systems theory and statistical mechanics.
 Bulletin of the American Meteorological Society, 2018.

 Katerina Giamalaki, Claudie Beaulieu, Davide Faranda , Stephanie Henson, Simon Josey, Adrian Martin.
 Mechanisms triggering the 1976-77 regime shift in the North Pacific revealed by dynamical analysis.
-Submitted to Journal of Geophysical Research - Oceans, 2018.
+Journal of Geophysical Research - Oceans, 2018.

 PhD, Earth Sciences and Applied Mathematics